 Pomegranate shrubs are one of the easier fruits to work with since they are not usually affected by many pests or diseases.

-Diseases include leaf spot, fruit spot, twig dieback, dry rot and soft rot.
+Possible occasional pests include pomegranate butterfly, thrips, scale, mealy bugs, and whiteflies.
+Diseases are rare in well-maintained trees but include leaf spot, fruit spot, twig dieback, dry rot, and soft rot.